Lelekovice

 Lelekovice is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 2,000 inhabitants.

 Etymology

 The origin of the name is unclear.
 It might be derived from lelek (meaning the bird 'nightjar' in Czech) or from the personal name Lelek, derived from the bird.
-According to other theories, it may have its root in the old Czech verb leleti ('to wave', 'to sway') or in the old Slavic word lělja ('godfather', 'father').
+According to other theories, it may have its root in the Old Czech verb leleti ('to wave', 'to sway') or in the Proto-Slavic word lělja ('godfather', 'father').

 Geography

 Lelekovice is located about 9 km north of Brno.
 It lies in the Drahany Highlands.
 The highest point is on the ridge Babí lom at 549 m above sea level.
 The Ponávka Stream flows through the municipality.

 History

 The first written mention of Lelekovice is in a deed of the nobleman Hartman of Holštejn from 1288.

 Transport

-Lelekovice is served by the train station Česká just outside the municipality, which is located on the railway lines Brno–Křižanov and Tišnov–Hustopeče.
+Lelekovice is served by the train station Česká, which is located on the railway lines Brno–Křižanov and Tišnov–Hustopeče.
+However, the station is situated just outside the municipality.